SihanXU/sihanxu.github.io/_pages/about.md

 # News

-- *2022.11*: &nbsp; The preprint version and demos of ACE: Zero-Shot Image to Image Translation via Pretrained Auto-Contrastive-Encoder is available.
+- *2022.11*: &nbsp; The preprint version and demos of ACE: Zero-Shot Image to Image Translation via Pretrained Auto-Contrastive-Encoder are available.

 # Publications